-Instructor: Ahn The Nuclear Fuel Cycle: Read Less [-] NUC ENG C226 Modeling and Simulation of Advanced Manufacturing Processes 3 Units Terms offered: Spring 2020, Spring 2019, Spring 2018 This course provides the student with a modern introduction to the basic industrial practices, modeling techniques, theoretical background, and computational methods to treat classical and cutting edge manufacturing processes in a coherent and self-consistent manner.,Terms offered: Prior to 2007 This course provides the student with a modern introduction to the basic industrial practices, modeling techniques, theoretical background, and computational methods to treat classical and cutting edge manufacturing processes in a coherent and self-consistent manner.
+Instructor: Ahn The Nuclear Fuel Cycle: Read Less [-] NUC ENG C226 Modeling and Simulation of Advanced Manufacturing Processes 3 Units Terms offered: Spring 2021, Spring 2020, Spring 2019 This course provides the student with a modern introduction to the basic industrial practices, modeling techniques, theoretical background, and computational methods to treat classical and cutting edge manufacturing processes in a coherent and self-consistent manner.
 Modeling and Simulation of Advanced Manufacturing Processes: Read More [+] Objectives & Outcomes Course Objectives: An introduction to modeling and simulation of modern manufacturing processes.
 Rules & Requirements Prerequisites: An undergraduate course in strength of materials or 122 Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture and 1 hour of discussion per week Additional Details Subject/Course Level: Nuclear Engineering/Graduate Grading: Letter grade.